-Recently, we read a lot of news and opinions about the recent data misuse, and data privacy outrage involving the popular social media network, Facebook.
-While we are now realizing the extreme importance of data in the society, we must never forget that data is changing the face of our world.
+While we realizing the extreme importance of data in the society, we must never forget that data is changing the face of our world.
 It can cure a disease, boost a company’s revenue, make a building well-organized or be accountable for those targeted ads we keep on seeing in our social media accounts.
+There’s a lot that we can’t imagine it can do.

-Data is changing at a quick pace, and businesses need to change with it to stay competitive and significant.
-Businesses need to vision data not as an asset to preserve and use when suitable, but as a decisive piece in how they strategize and transform.
+The survey shows that data is changing at a quick pace, and businesses need to change with it to stay competitive and significant.
+Businesses need to vision data not as an asset to preserve and use when suitable, but as a decisive piece in how to strategize and transform.

 Keeping data accurate and updated is vital.
 Failure to do so could result in expensive and probably distressing inaccuracies.